Nuxt Going Full-Stack: How to Handle Authorization?

 })

-In this example, I only authorize the author of the book to edit it.
-By default, abilities are only executed if the user is authenticated but it's possible to allow guests to access some resources.
+In the above example, only the author of a book is allowed to edit it.
+By default, abilities are executed only if the user is authenticated, but it is possible to permit guest access to certain resources.

 export const listBooks = defineAbility((user: User | null) => {